 Symptoms with Dry Socket

-Dry socket is extremely painful and can happen if the blood following a tooth removal fails to clot or the clot dissolves too quickly.
+A dry socket is extremely painful and can happen if the blood following a tooth removal fails to clot or the clot dissolves too quickly.
 This is the most common complication with tooth extractions.
-Using over the counter meds will not be enough to help with the pain.
-You will need to see your dentist or oral surgeon for additional treatment to help relieve the pain.
+Using over-the-counter meds will not be enough to help with the pain.
+You must see your dentist or oral surgeon for additional treatment to help relieve the pain.
 The pain occurs because the bone and nerves are exposed—the blood clot is needed as a barrier of protection.

 Some signs and symptoms of dry socket may include the following: